hitokiri-mata/katacoda-courses/kubernetes-containers/oci/step3-dive.md

 `dive busybox`{{execute}}

-Notice all the commands are present and the image efficiency is at 100%.
+Notice that all the commands are present and the image efficiency is at 100%.
 Next, let's look at some less efficient containers.

 You can explore other containers from other registries.